Pradeep-95/Image_Steganography/README.md

 # Image_Stegnography
+# # Introduction
-# #
+# # # Steganography is a...
 '''
 https://drive.google.com/drive/folders/1DvJiI_MGDVtQpmtMiIqRsGynN1w8_Dki
 '''
+# How to use
 # # Step-1
-download the folder from the github and extract it from the readme.
+download the folder from the github and extract the code from it.

 ## Step-2